shravanbishnoi/DSA/README.md

 This course covers various aspects of Data structure in CS and related topics.
 It includes theoretical concepts as well as hands-on assignments and projects to deepen understanding and practical skills.

 ## Projects
+  - Simulation project using appropriate Data structures
+  - Maximal Points in 2D